Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Pulse rate: 120-150 beats per minute

-Rabbits as well as dogs and cats (and humans) can suffer from high or low blood pressure.
+Rabbits, just like dogs and cats (and humans), can suffer from high or low blood pressure.

 Digestive system